-Personal counseling services are available to all TTUHSC El Paso students; providers are listed at https://elpaso.ttuhsc.edu/gsbs/student-handbook/academic-support.aspx 1800.1800.
-For emergency, please call Emergence Health Network at (915) 779-1800.
+Personal counseling services are available to all TTUHSC El Paso students; providers are listed at Office of Student Services and Student Engagement website.
+For 24-hour crisis line, call Emergence Health Network at (915) 779-1800, for emergencies dial 911.

-4. Admissions and Applicants
+D. Admissions and Applicants

-The educational policies of the TTUHSC El Paso are founded upon the regulations of the Board of Regents of the Texas Tech University System.
-TTUHSC El Paso is a health related institution that offers upper-level undergraduate, graduate professional academic programs.
-The application and admissions policies for TTUHSC El Paso are outlined in the individual Schools' catalogs and/or handbooks.
+The educational policies of the TTUHSC EI Paso are founded upon the regulations of the Board of Regents of the Texas Tech University System.
+TTUHSC EI Paso is a health related institution that offers upper-level undergraduate, graduate professional academic programs.
+The application and admissions policies for TTUHSC EI Paso are outlined in the individual Schools' catalogs and/or handbooks.

-Most programs at TTUHSC El Paso have a deadline for the receipt of applications and supporting documents.
+Most programs at TTUHSC EI Paso have a deadline for the receipt of applications and supporting documents.
 These deadlines vary by program and application year.
 Applicants are advised to contact the program to which they are seeking admission for specific deadline dates.

-5. Adding and Dropping Courses
+E. Adding and Dropping Courses

-See the Office of the Registrar web-page for all related academic policies, https://www.elpaso.ttuhsc.edu/opp/ documents/77/op7719.pdf
+See the Office of the Registrar web-page for all related academic policies and also consult the academic catalog and/or handbook for school-level policies.

-Also, consult the academic catalog and/or handbook for school policies.
 Students should make an appointment with his/her advisor to complete appropriate documentation.
-Students dropping a course to the point of zero hours of enrollment are considered to be withdrawing from the institution.
+Students dropping a course to the point of zero hours of enrollment are considered to be withdrawing from the institution and those receiving federal financial aid should consult the Office of Financial Aid for information related to return of Title IV funds requirements.

-6. Affiliation
+F. Affiliation